 In a tight hiring environment, where companies compete for top talent, a workplace with a reputation for inclusiveness will attract more applicants.
 Brainstorm new strategies to hire diversity of thought in your organization.
-HR will have a deeper pool of talent from which to draw, and skilled workers will feel good about participating in a company that promotes equality.
+HR leadership teams and recruiters will have a deeper pool of talent from which to draw, and skilled workers will feel good about participating in a company that promotes equality.

 4. Keeping employees engaged

 Employee engagement lies at the root of almost every challenge that your department faces.
 Gallup research has found that “workgroups with high [engagement] scores outperform those with lower scores on every type of performance metric: revenue, profitability, productivity, customer experience, safety, healthcare costs, etc.”

 Even if you feel you’re doing a good job on this front, you probably have room for improvement.
 Nationwide, the same research study found that only about one-third of workers feel engaged on the job, and the worldwide figure is closer to 15 percent.
 Fortunately, the best path to building engagement is relatively straightforward.
 An Achievers report points out that companies identified employee recognition as having the greatest impact on employee engagement.

 5. Achieving leadership buy-in for a recognition program